yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-test-case/en.md

 - Follow the [Cross native / browser game with Cocos Console](http://cocos2d-x.org/docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-2-cross-native-browser-game-with-cocos-console/en) document to install the Cocos Console tool.
 - Open your terminal / command line tool, open the directory `samples/js-tests/`.
 - Run the following command :
     + `cocos run -p web --port 8080` to run the test case on web.
+(Setting the port to 8080 is very import)
     + `cocos run -p ios` to run the test case on an iOS simulator (Mac enviroment and Xcode required).
     + `cocos run -p android` to run the test case on an Android device or Android simulator.